urbanmorph/RAS-PT/README.md

 - Run `npm install`
 - Run `npm start`

-This should start a local server which live-reload available at [http://localhost:3000](http://localhost:3000)
+This starts a local server with live-reload available at [http://localhost:3000](http://localhost:3000)

+### Building for production
+- Run `npm run build`

+This creates a production ready build in the `dist` folder

+### Preview production build
+- Run `npm run preview`

+Preview the production build on local